Eudossodicnido/Analysis-on-bike-sharing-data/README.md

 ## 4. Analyze + 5.
 Share

-I will perform the stages togheter, as I will visualise the findings.
+I will perform the stages togheter, as I will visualise and share the findings as I go through.